 Associate Professor of Psychology, College of Science, Virginia Tech

 Associate Professor of Psychiatry and Behavioral Medicine, Virginia Tech Carilion School of Medicine

 How is it that a depressed individual may value nothing at all, whereas an addict might value drug consumption at the expense of all else?
 What quantitative neurobehavioral measures of motivation, social function, and emotion may be useful for clinical assessment?
 What makes some people especially vulnerable to peer pressure?

-For a full listing of Dr. Chiu's publications, visit PubMed.
+For a more complete listing of Pearl Chiu's publications, visit PubMed.

 Education and Training

 - Baylor College of Medicine: Postdoctoral fellowship

 - Harvard University: PhD , Psychology (Clinical Psychology, Experimental Psychopathology)

 - Baylor College of Medicine

 Awards and Honors